 American Association of Children’s Residential Centers, San Diego, 2008

 American Association of Children’s Residential Centers, Tampa Florida, 2006

-Portland State University – post graduate class, Social Work
+Portland State University – post graduate classes in the School of Social Work

 Portland State University – undergraduate class, Social Studies

-Oregon Health Sciences University – graduate class, School of Nursing
+Oregon Health Sciences University – graduate class for psychiatric nurse practitioners, School of Nursing

-George Fox University –post doctoral class, Clinical Psychology
+George Fox University –post doctoral class, Department of Clinical Psychology

 Oregon Health Sciences University – Presentation for child and adolescent psychiatrists

 Media experience and volunteering

 - Family adviser for the child and adolescent clinical psychiatric program at Unity Hospital, Portland OR, 2016 – 2017